Coronavirus restrictions remain in place. Find out what you can and cannot do.

 If you’re in a support bubble

-If you are eligible to form a support bubble, you and your support bubble count as one household towards the limit of 2 households when meeting others outdoors.
-This means, for example, that you and your support bubble can meet with another household, even if the group is more than 6 people.
+If you are eligible to form a support bubble, you and your support bubble count as one household towards the limit of 2 households when meeting others indoors.
+This means, for example, that you and your support bubble can meet with another household, even if the total group size is more than 6 people.

-You can meet in a group of 6 or a larger group of any size from up to 2 households (including their support bubbles) outdoors.
-This includes private outdoor spaces, such as gardens, and other outdoor public places and venues that are open.
-These include the following:
+You can meet in a group of 6 or a larger group of any size from up to 2 households (including their support bubbles) indoors in places such as:

-Gatherings above the limit of 6 people or 2 households outdoors, or any gatherings indoors, can only take place if they are permitted by an exemption.
-These exemptions are listed on this page.
+Gatherings above the limit of 6 people or 2 households indoors can only take place if they are covered by a legal exemption, such as:

-This means, for example, a tradesperson can go into a household without breaking the limit if they are there for work, and the officiant at a wedding would not count towards the limit.
+- for the purposes of work or volunteering.
+This means, for example, a tradesperson can go into a household without breaking the limit if they are there for work

 Going to work